 No More School, Stephen’s solo guitar piece from the album, is included in Guitar Soli, Wayfaring Strangers, an acoustic guitar compilation released in 2009 by the Numero Group of Chicago.

-The Cistern Symphony: a short film and musical piece created by Stephen with a team of artists and musicians deep underground amidst the echoes in the Dan Harpole Cistern at Fort Worden State Park, Port Townsend, Washington.
-It was selected and shown at the AVI Festival in Jerusalem, Israel in 2016.
+Cistern Symphony: a short film/musical piece created in 2012 by Stephen with a team of artists and musicians deep underground in the Dan Harpole Cistern at Fort Worden State Park, Port Townsend, Washington.
+It was shown at the AVI Festival in Jerusalem, Israel in 2016.

 Performances (numerous festivals and concerts, some of which are listed below):